Introduction to graph theory and basic algorithms: Duality

-\item If the current $\Delta Y$ operation is $Y$-to-$\Delta$ operation.
-Consider the corresponded triangle $T\in P(G')$.
-This triangle is adjacent to three faces $F_1, F_2, F_3$.
-Faces $F_1, F_2$ and $F_3$ don't intersect in one point because otherwise the polyhedron $P(G')$ is tetrahedron and thus $G'$ is $K_4$, that implies that $G$ is not 3-connected.
+Now let's faces $F_1, F_2$ and $F_3$ don't intersect in one point.
 Then, do the reverse operation like in figure~\ref{fig:dtoypoly} left, but with some deformation: compress the triangle in the face $T$ and deform $P(G')$ such that planes corresponded to $F_1, F_2$ and $F_3$ become intersected in one point (see figure~\ref{fig:deformp}) and extend current faces to this intersection.
 Obtained polyhedron will be convex and correspond to the graph $G$.